-It is also important to note that many state licensing boards routinely query the NPDB to identify practitioners who may potentially pose a threat to the public.
-Many such boards will initiate their own investigation if a routine query to the NPDB identifies a new report of a malpractice payment, an adverse licensure action in another jurisdiction, or an adverse clinical privileges action.
-Notwithstanding the efforts of numerous consumer groups seeking a modification to the HCQIA to permit access by private individuals to the information contained in the NPDB, the public is not authorized to obtain information about healthcare professionals from the NPDB.
+It is also important to note that for certain types of actions, including medical malpractice payments on behalf of a healthcare provider, a copy of the Data Bank report must be sent to state licensing boards.
+Moreover, many state licensing boards routinely query the NPDB to identify practitioners who may potentially pose a threat to the public.
+Many professional licensing boards will initiate their own investigation based upon information regarding a malpractice payment, an adverse licensure action in another jurisdiction, or an adverse clinical privileges action.
+The public is not authorized to obtain information about healthcare professionals from the NPDB.
 However, many state dental licensing boards disclose their disciplinary actions to the public either through online postings or publication.

-Although the NPDB reflects a self-reporting requirement for malpractice payers, the occasions on which an insured dentist has contacted CNA for information or assistance to self-report may have been rare.
+Although the NPDB reflects a self-reporting requirement for malpractice payers, the occasions on which an insured dentist has contacted CNA for information or assistance to self-report have been rare.
 Moreover, we are unaware of any instances in which the U.S. Department of Health and Human Services (HHS) has pursued an action against a dentist for failing to self-report.